What to Research Before a Job Interview

 Collecting information efficiently matters.
 Here are the tactics I use with clients to get accurate, high-value data without wasting time.

-Company websites, investor relations pages, and leadership interviews are primary.
-These present the official narrative and strategic priorities.
-Read press releases and recent product announcements to understand what the company is proud of and where it’s investing.
+Company websites, investor relations pages and leadership interviews are primary.
+These present official narrative and strategic priorities.
+Read press releases and recent product announcements to understand where the company is investing.

 Social Media and Content Platforms

-LinkedIn profiles of hiring managers reveal recent projects, priorities, and the language they use—mirror that language in your responses.
+LinkedIn profiles of hiring managers reveal recent projects, priorities and language they use—mirror that language in your responses.
 Twitter or industry blogs can reveal more candid takes on priorities.
 Use discretion: not every social post is a hiring signal, but themes that repeat are meaningful.

 Job Postings and Nearby Roles